erikvanoosten/metrics-scala/README.md

   </tbody>
 </table>

-(*) Milestone versions are only supported until a non-milestone version is available.
+(*) RC versions are only supported until the next version is available.

 (**) The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.